Mock Theory Test

 Category: Managing Risk

-25. What should the driver do to secure the vehicle when changing a front nearside (left-hand side) wheel?
+25. What should a driver do when entering a tunnel?

 26 / 40